 However, when your eyes are exposed to a small amount of light (such as in dark mode), your pupils dilate creating a shallow plane of focus.
 This causes your eyes to work harder in order to attain better focus, which means putting a lot of strain on your eyes.

 Northern Virginia Doctors of Optometry has been providing local patients with personalized eye care for over 40 years.
 We offer a range of services including eye exam, pediatric eye care, myopia control and more.
 Call us at (703) 660-9494, or fill out our contact form to schedule an appointment.
-We serve clients in Arlington, VA, and the surrounding areas.
+We serve clients in Crystal City, VA, and the surrounding areas.